kyma-project/kyma/docs/serverless/08-03-bind-service-instance.md

 > **NOTE:** The **Prefix for injected variables** field is optional.
 On creating a ServiceBinding, it adds a prefix to all environment variables injected in a Secret to the Function.
 In our example, the prefix is set to `REDIS_`, so all environment variables will follow the `REDIS_{ENVIRONMENT_VARIABLE}` naming pattern.

 > **TIP:** It is considered good practice to use prefixes for environment variables.
 In some cases, a Function must use several instances of a given ServiceClass.
-Prefixes allow you to distinguish between instances and make sure that one Secret does not overwrite another one.
+Prefixes allow you to distinguish between instances and make sure that one Secret does not overwrite another.

     </details>